Contract automation

 3) Set Role-Based Access Controls

-4) Monitor KPIs and Continuously Improve
+4. Monitor KPIs and Continuously Improve

 • Average contract cycle time

-• Number of contracts stuck in review
+• Stagnant contracts in review

-• Renewal and expiry management compliance
+• Compliance with renewal and expiry management

-5) Advanced Search & Reporting
+5. Advanced Search & Reporting

-How CLM 365 Streamlines Contract Automation
+How CLM 365 Streamlines Contract Automation?

 Conclusion